Swipe to see connections

 Styer added that Sharon applied for the job and was interviewed among other candidates, noting that she “exceeds the qualifications for this role, and immediately added value to a critical team that supports schools.”

-So, what is Bernard up to these days?
-It’s unclear (he didn’t respond to our messages, and the DOE didn’t respond to our questions about Sharon) but he has a backup: In Virginia, both he and Sharon got involved with LegalShield, a multilevel marketing company that provides prepaid legal services and identity theft protection.
-Their performance with LegalShield earned them a spot in the MLM’s “Performance Club,”and in LegalShield’s “BMW Program,” an “incentive program designed to reward associates who continually and consistently produce a quality book of business.”
+So, what did Bernard get up to after leaving City government?
+It’s unclear (he didn’t respond to our messages, and the DOE didn’t respond to our questions about Sharon) but in Virginia, both he and Sharon got involved with LegalShield, a multilevel marketing company that provides prepaid legal services and identity theft protection, so maybe they fell back on that.
+Their performance with LegalShield earned them a spot in the MLM’s “Performance Club,” and in LegalShield’s “BMW Program,” an “incentive program designed to reward associates who continually and consistently produce a quality book of business.”
 (In the program, one isn’t given a BMW, but rather, a monthly $500 “Performance Club bonus” one can use to buy or lease a BMW.)

 Fabian Taylor, a parking officer supervised by Bernard, told Hell Gate in a phone call that at VCU, Bernard got Taylor involved with LegalShield.
 “He was an awesome guy.
 He was an awesome supervisor,” Taylor said.
 “And that’s why, when he told me about the opportunity with LegalShield, I trusted him.
 And he was right, it worked out pretty well for us.”